Gouger Street is one of Adelaide's most popular strips: a multi-cultural cacophony of places to drink and dine.

-If you’re after something in between, you can’t go past Wah Hing or East Taste.
-Both Chinese restaurants are favourites among Gouger Street regulars, and it’s no surprise why.
+Wah Hing or East Taste are favourites among Gouger Street regulars, and it’s no surprise why.
 While flashy décor isn’t either restaurant’s forte, the food you’ll be speedily served is nothing short of delicious.
 Order Wah Hing’s salt and pepper eggplant, Peking-style beef, soft shell crab or sizzling Sichuan steak and find out what the all the fuss is about.

 East Taste’s menu is long and its prices, fantastic.
-Open until 1am, it’s especially popular with younger crowds, but also attracts its fair share of families and older couples.
-Its wine list is extensive, and each time I’ve visited, service has been great.
+Open until 1am, its wine list is extensive, and each time I’ve visited, service has been great.
 Now, what to order?
 My personal favourites are the smoked tea duck, E-shand beef, shallot pancakes and fried bean curd.
-Excuse me while I salivate.

 Of course, Gouger Street isn’t all about Asian restaurants.
-If you’re after ambiance, British India on the corner of Gouger and Morphett Street is a must-visit.
-The dining room is cloaked in warm light and tastefully decorated.
-Meals are well-priced and overflowing with rich Central and Northern Indian flavour.
-Got a hankering for a good steak?
-Get yourself to Gaucho’s Argentinian Restaurant.
+If you've got a hankering for a good steak, get yourself to Gaucho’s Argentinian Restaurant.
 Satisfy all your meaty needs with Wagyu, ribs, mixed grills and empanadas.
 How about a New York styled steak topped with blue vein cheese sauce?